justincarlson32/Arduino-Swamp-Cooler/README.md

 # Arduino-Swamp-Cooler
-A fully developed swamp cooler designed, manufactured, and programmed by Justin Carlson for Computer Engineering 301.
+A fully developed swamp cooler designed, manufactured, and programmed by Justin Carlson & Steven Berry for Computer Engineering 301.

 The parts required for this project were: